bimdots-dev/FragmentsArchicadAddOn/README.md

 Archicad Add-On developed by [Bimdots](https://www.bimdots.com) to export [Fragments (.frag)](https://github.com/ThatOpen/engine_fragment) files.

+## Installation

+You can download the Add-On from the [Bimdots store](https://bimdots.com/product/fragments-exporter).
+Please read the [installation guide](https://bimdots.com/help-center/add-on-installation-guide) for more instructions.

 ## Example

 [Click here](https://bimdots-dev.github.io/FragmentsArchicadExample) for a live example using an exported file.
 The example mode is provided to Bimdots by [Enzyme APD](https://www.weareenzyme.com).